Ar7eniyan/sway-alttab/README.md

 ### Seting up the permissions for keyboard input/output to work

-In order for `sway-alttab` to properly access input devices and uinput kernel device as an unpriviliged user, the following steps should be made:
+In order for `swaywm-alttab` to properly access input devices and uinput kernel device as an unpriviliged user, the following steps should be made:
 - Create udev rules for `/dev/input/` and `/dev/uinput`:
-    -  `/etc/udev/rules.d/72-sway-alttab-input.rules`:
+    -  `/etc/udev/rules.d/72-swaywm-alttab-input.rules`:
         ```
         KERNEL=="uinput", MODE="0660", TAG+="uaccess"
         SUBSYSTEM=="input", MODE="0660", TAG+="uaccess"